legacyspinner/el8-aarch64-kernel-16k-pages/readme.md

 # 16K pages, BUILDING NOW!
 DO NOT USE THIS YET.
 # *snagged a bug quick, I'll work this out soon.
+# *I think it came from my UNCLEAN HOST Target I installed from that had too much muck in /boot and EFI
+# *I'll remove this message if a clean host install works from the repo install.

 <hr>
 <hr>